Coronado Springs Resort Fact Sheet Moderate Resort

 What is the theming for this resort?

-The CS has an American Southwest/northern Mexico theme.
+Coronado Springs has an American Southwest/northern Mexico theme.
 Plazas, courtyards and a rocky shoreline make up the terrain.
+Gran Destino Tower has a distinctly Spanish flare inspired by Salvador Dali’s work.

 Themed to the region’s urban areas, the Casitas (little houses) offer accommodations amidst plazas, fountains and palm-shaded courtyards.
 They are three and four stories and are the focus of convention accommodations.
 Architecturally, the Casitas represent urban centers like Santa Fe or Monterrey.